ADARSHsri2004/OCTANET_JUNE/README.md

 ## Repository Contents

 - **Task 1**: Build a basic landing page using HTML and CSS.
+- **Task 2**: Create a functional and user-friendly To-Do List web page.

 Each task folder contains the source code, documentation, and any additional resources related to the specific assignment.